IIIF/cookbook-recipes/recipe/0240-navPlace-on-canvases/index.md

 id: 154
 layout: recipe
 tags: [maps, geolocate, annotation]
-summary: "Use the navPlace extension to provide geolocation information about an IIIF Presentation API 3.0 Manifest."
+summary: "Use the navPlace extension to provide geolocation information for the Canvas items of an IIIF Presentation API 3.0 Manifest."
 ---

 ### Use Case
-A Manifest contains information relating to one or multiple geographic areas.
-You would like to associate this Manifest with geographic coordinates for use in web mapping clients like Leaflet and OpenLayers.
-This could mean simply showing a non-interactive shape on a web map, but often more data from the resource is displayed in connection with the shape as a result of available functionality.
+A Manifest contains Canvas items that have unique geographic characteristics.
+You would like to associate each Canvas with geographic coordinates for use in web mapping clients like Leaflet and OpenLayers.
+You intend for each Canvas to be represented in the same interface.
+This could mean simply showing non-interactive shapes on a web map, but often more data from the resources is displayed in connection with the shapes as a result of available functionality.
 The example below shows a pop-up that appears upon clicking the shape.
-The pop-up includes the targeted map as well as other metadata from the resource.

 <div id="bigImage">
 	<h4 style="color:white;"> Click Image to Close </h4>